-Three Brothers Bakery has been making memories with generations of Houstonians for almost 65 years and is now doing so with its 5th generation of bakers.
+Three Brothers Bakery has been making memories with generations of Houstonians for over 70 years and is now doing so with its 5th generation of bakers.
 Our family began baking in Europe around 1825 and still uses many of the original recipes.
 Three Brothers Bakery takes pride being a rare breed of scratch bakers using only the finest components in our delicious pastries and breads.

 A unique option for brides and grooms is our wonderful line of dairy-free cakes and icings, and no one even knows they are dairy-free.
 Wedding cakes should not only look good, but taste good as well.

-So we hope you will entrust us with your special day because when your guests know the cake is from Three Brothers Bakery they are sure to continue the party with you until the end!
+So if you are having a smaller wedding we hope you will entrust us with your special day because when your guests know the cake is from Three Brothers Bakery they are sure to continue the party with you until the end!

 Feeling a bit overwhelmed when it comes to buying your wedding cake?
 We’ve broken it down into 5 easy steps to help you select you wedding cake bakery.